defaultroute0/VCF-Operations-For-Networks/README.md

-show flow where firewall action = 'DENY' firewall rule where flows is not set in last 30 days firewall rules where Indirect Destination security group NSX-T Security Group 'NSX-INTELLIGENCE-GROUP' top 10 nsx-t firewall rule order by Hit Count top 10 firewall rules order by Session Count flows where firewall rule is not set
-NSX-T Firewall Rule where  Applied To is not set firewall rule where action = allow and service any = true flows where firewall rule = 'Allow HTTP for Imagic' nsx-t firewall rule where Flow Packets = 0 in last 30 days new nsx-t firewall rule in last 30 days
+show flow where firewall action = 'DENY' firewall rule where flows is not set in last 30 days firewall rules where Indirect Destination security group NSX Policy Group 'NSX-INTELLIGENCE-GROUP' top 10 firewall rule order by Hit Count top 10 firewall rules order by Session Count flows where firewall rule is not set firewall rule where  Applied To is not set firewall rule where action = allow and service any = true flows where firewall rule = 'Allow HTTP for Imagic' firewall rule where Flow Packets = 0 in last 30 days new firewall rule in last 30 days
 VMs group by Firewall Rule
-flow  where  IP Address =  70.70.70.31
+flow  where  IP Address =  70.70.70.31 4
-flow where  Source IP Address = 70.70.70.31 group by  Security Groups flow where  Source IP Address = 70.70.70.31 group by   firewall rule NSX-T Security Group 'ryan-hack-servers'
+flow where  Source IP Address = 70.70.70.31 group by  Security Groups flow where  Source IP Address = 70.70.70.31 group by   firewall rule NSX Policy Group 'ryan-hack-servers'
-  //  SHows overview, indirect groups, rule counts, flows, direct rules, indirect rules, allowed/denied flows NSX-T Firewall Rule 'r1'
+  //  SHows overview, indirect groups, rule counts, flows, direct rules, indirect rules, allowed/denied flows NSX Policy Firewall Rule 'r1'
-    // shows flows, allowed flows, denied flows, metrics: hit / session / flow packet counts, alerts nsx-t firewall rule where   Security Group like  'ryan-hack-servers' order by  Hit Count firewall rules where source ip = 192.168.100.34 or destination ip = 192.168.100.34 firewall rules where  Port = 3306 and  Source != ANY and  Destination != ANY firewall rules where source ip = 123.123.123.123 and   Port = 3306
+    // shows flows, allowed flows, denied flows, metrics: hit / session / flow packet counts, alerts firewall rule where   Security Group like  'ryan-hack-servers' order by  Hit Count firewall rules where source ip = 192.168.100.34 or destination ip = 192.168.100.34 firewall rules where  Port = 3306 and  Source != ANY and  Destination != ANY firewall rules where source ip = 123.123.123.123 and   Port = 3306